kubzal/future-collars/README.md

 # future-collars

-Repositiry with additional materials for Future Collars coursers.
+Repository with additional materials for Future Collars courses.